Maria Walsh (politician)

 Maria Walsh (born 11 June 1987) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the Midlands–North-West constituency since July 2019.
+She was re-elected for a second five-year term in June 2024.
 She is a member of Fine Gael, part of the European People's Party.
 Outside of politics, she is known for winning the 2014 Rose of Tralee pageant.

 Early life and education

 Maria Walsh was born in Boston, Massachusetts, on 11 June 1987.
 Her mother, Noreen, grew up in Leitir Móir in Connemara in County Galway, while her father Vincent is from Roundfort in County Mayo.
-She has three siblings.
-The family moved to Shrule, County Mayo in Ireland in 1994.
-After her college education, she emigrated to New York City in the United States, and then moved to Philadelphia in 2011.
+Vincent emigrated to the United States in 1973 to work as a carpenter near Boston, where he met Noreen.
+They had four children, two sons and two daughters, all born in the United States.
+The family moved to Shrule, County Mayo in Ireland in 1994 after purchasing a 60-acre farm there.
+Maria Walsh studied journalism at Griffith College Dublin, after which she moved to New York City.
+She moved to Philadelphia in 2011.

-Between 2017 and 2019 Walsh was serving as a member of the Army Reserve as a trooper with the Cavalry Corps (1st Armoured Cavalry Squadron) based in the Defence Forces Training Centre, Curragh Camp.
+Between 2017 and 2019 Walsh served as a member of the Army Reserve as a trooper with the Cavalry Corps (1st Armoured Cavalry Squadron) based in the Defence Forces Training Centre, Curragh Camp.